centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 are either wrong or incomplete.

-It can also happen when performing SNMPv3 requests on a device or server where the SNMP process is not running, or the port isn't listening.
+It can also happen when performing SNMPv3 requests on a device or server where the SNMP process is not running, or the port is not listening.

 ### UNKNOWN: Can't construct cache...